oh-lang/oh/wishlist.md

 If `of_` was nullable, then `x` would potentially be nullable, and should be defined via `x?: y * z`.
-But because oh-lang does template specialization only after you supply the specific type you want, this can be caught at compile time and only if you're requesting a dumb type.
+But because oh-lang does template specialization only after you supply the specific type you want, this can be caught at compile time and only if you're requesting an invalid type.

 To create a generic class, you put the expression `[types_...]` after the class identifier, or we recommend `[of_]` for a single template type, where